FENECON Commercial 50 — Assembly and Operating Instructions

 It is recommended that the electrical energy storage unit and all its parts are only cleaned with a cloth moistened with clean water.

-12. Information for fire departments when handling FENECON Home and Commercial battery energy storage systems
+23. Advice for fire departments when dealing with FENECON Home & Commercial systems

 The FENECON Home and Commercial systems operate in the low-voltage range, which means that they are operated with voltages of less than 1,500 volts direct current (DC) and less than 1,000 volts alternating current (AC).